 Our basis optimization is very robust, it can be carried out with low bond dimension, and calculations using the optimized basis can easily lead to an order of magnitude speedup in computational time.
-In addition, our method is stable for weakly and strongly interacting systems, in general, while standard approaches, like basis transformation based on natural orbitals, that have been attempted earlier have major limitations and drawbacks.
+In addition, our method is stable for weakly and strongly interacting systems, in general, while standard approaches, like basis transformation based on natural orbitals, that have been attempted earlier \OL{\cite{Rissler-2006}} have major limitations and drawbacks (for numerical data see Fig.~\ref{fig:mt-iter-8x8_NOenergy}).
 Remarkably, the optimized basis for the spin-full Hubbard model does not resemble the characteristics of natural orbitals which reflects the existence of much stronger residual correlations in the system (as forthcoming work will explore).
 Conceptually most importantly, our work overcomes the deep misconception that lower-dimensional embeddings necessarily have to capture some kind of locality.
-Once this prejudice is overcome, acknowledging that fermionic mode transformations are not restricted to one-dimensional embeddings, mode reductions can be brought to a new level.
-Due to the polynomial scaling of the non-local DMRG~\cite{white1999} effort as $O(D^3n^3)+O(D^2n^4)$, a reduction of $D$ by one or two orders of magnitude will render DMRG competitive for simulating higher dimensional and complex problems as well.
+Once this prejudice is overcome, acknowledging that fermionic mode transformations are not restricted to one-dimensional embeddings, mode \je{transformations} and \je{effective dimension reductions in description} can be brought to a new level. \je{This is even more interesting and surprising given that a full mapping on the level of Hamiltonians and their accompanying ground states to polynomial accuracy is in general not possible (as we elaborate on in more detail in the supplementary material).} Due to the polynomial scaling of the non-local DMRG~\cite{white1999} effort as $O(D^3n^3)+O(D^2n^4)$, a reduction of $D$ by one or two orders of magnitude will render DMRG competitive for simulating higher dimensional and complex problems as well.
 Our approach has the potential to become a standard protocol for tensor network methods.